bradheitmann/rad-tshirt/MULTI_AGENT_ORCHESTRATION_MASTERY_for_RAD_TSHIRT_v4.0.md

 ┌──────────────┐               ┌─────────────┐
 │              │               │      PM     │ ← Conductor
 │  One Agent   │               ├──────┬──────┤
-│  Does All    │      VS       │ CODEX│COPILOT│ ← Musicians
+│  Does All    │      VS       │ LEAD │  DEV  │ ← Musicians
 │              │               ├──────┼──────┤
-│              │               │FRIDAY│ META │ ← Support
+│              │               │  QA  │  OPS │ ← Support
 └──────────────┘               └──────┴──────┘
 ```

+Why it works
+- Division of labor: section players (LEAD/DEV/QA/Ops) specialize and move in parallel
+- Shared score: specs, tests, and gates keep everyone on the same page
+- Timing & dynamics: PM conducts, sets tempo, and handles transitions
+- Continuous tuning: QA/Ops listen for drift, enforce thresholds, and keep the ensemble tight

 Context as a Finite Budget